constantin9845/file-lock/README.md

 - **Key Size Matching**: Ensure the key size matches the expected size.
   - If the chosen key size is **larger** than the key file size, the program will throw an error.
   - If the chosen key size is **smaller** than the key file size, the program will use only **part of the key**.

+- **Test Before Using**:
+  - Run multiple rounds of tests to encrypt and decrypt some files to verify program.
+  - First choose not to replace files during encryption!

 ---